-A Pair of Massive Tang Sancai Glazed Lokapalas 8th Century
+A Pair of Massive Tang Sancai Glazed Pottery Lokapalas

 A Pair of Massive Tang Dynasty ‘Sancai’ Glazed Lokapalas, Probably from a Kiln in Henan or Shaanxi Province, c.690-752.
 These imposing partially glazed Mingqi pottery guardian figures look very dramatic and despite their function have an almost theatrical ferocity.
 They stand in dynamic poses with arms raised in threatening gestures, heavily armoured, with elaborate phoenix-crowned headgear and ferocious facial features, both are supported by a recumbent bull.
 Originally, they would have been holding weapons, probably made of metal or perhaps a combination of metal and wood.
 The lead-glazed is coloured in the ‘Sancai’ palette using different metals, in the unglazed areas remains of Cold-Painted (unfired pigment) are visible, especially on the faces.
 Due to their size, elaborate modelling and coloured glazes figures such as these would have been made for grand tombs commissioned by wealth and important patrons as part of a large retinue of figures and tomb objects.